 The standards are issued by the Auditor General of Denmark and apply to Rigsrevisionen as well as to audits in the public-sector undertaken by certified public-accountants (private auditing firms).
 The standards define the requirements that auditors must comply with in order to carry out audits in line with good public-sector auditing practice as prescribed by law.
 Auditors therefore state in their audit reports that they have conducted their audits in accordance with Danish standards on public-sector auditing (SOR).

-SOR reflects the legal framework and organization of public-sector auditing in Denmark.
-SOR therefore defines two overall types of engagements: Major studies and Engagements to audit financial statements.
+SOR reflects the legal framework and organisation of public-sector auditing in Denmark, and therefore defines two overall types of engagements: Major studies and Engagements to audit financial statements.

-The following chart provides an overview on how the audit types of the ISSAIs are combined into the two main types of engagements that are relevant in Denmark:
+The following chart provides an overview of how the audit types of the ISSAIs are combined into the two main types of engagements that are relevant in Denmark:

-Major studies are undertaken by Rigsrevision for the purpose of elaborating an audit report to the Public Accounts Committee.
-The subject of each audit may be selected by Rigsrevisionen or the Public Accounts Committee and may concern any parts of the public-sector that falls within Rigsrevisionen’s mandate (the Auditor General Act).
+Major studies are undertaken by Rigsrevisionen for the purpose of elaborating an audit report to the Danish Public Accounts Committee.
+The subject of each audit may be selected by Rigsrevisionen or the Public Accounts Committee and may concern any parts of the public sector that falls within Rigsrevisionen’s mandate (the Auditor General Act).
 Each audit may focus on performance, compliance or financial aspects and will often combine more than one of these aspects in order to provide a comprehensive conclusion on the selected subject matter.

 Engagements to audit financial statements

 Engagements to audit financial statements may be assigned by law to Rigsrevisionen or undertaken by certified public accountants (private auditing firms).
-Danish law provides that such engagement involves three types of audits reflecting different public-sector management responsibilities.
+Danish law prescribes that such engagements involve three types of audits reflecting different public-sector management responsibilities.
 The auditor’s responsibility therefore include:

 Different rules apply and different management responsibilities, systems and processes are relevant for different categories of income and expenditure, such as government grants, procurements or administrative fees.
 SOR requires that each of the relevant categories of income and expenditure within the scope of the financial statements should be covered by compliance and performance audits at least every 5 years.
-In each audit, the auditor shall select and conclude on the specific subject matter, which the auditor deems involves the highest risk of material breach of law or material performance deficiency.
-Any material breaches of law or performance deficiencies are reported in the auditor’s report together with the financial statements or as a report from Rigsrevisionen to the public accounts committee.
+In each audit, the auditor shall select and conclude on the specific subject matter that the auditor deems involves the highest risk of material breach of law or material performance deficiency.
+Any material breaches of law or performance deficiencies are reported in the auditor’s report together with the financial statements or in a report to the Public Accounts Committee.

-The first four standards, SOR 1-4, does not apply to certified public accountants.
+The first four standards, SOR 1-4, do not apply to certified public accountants.
 Certified public accountants are subject to general legal requirements and quality control measures and perform their audits in accordance with the international standards on auditing (ISA).
 For these auditors, SOR 5,6, and 7 provide additional requirements that are relevant for engagements in the public sector.
-The financial statements of the 5 regions and the 98 municipalities as well as large number of individual public-sector entities and recipients of public grants are audited by certified public accountants in accordance with SOR as well as ISA.
-SOR 5,6 and 7 is developed in collaboration with the organization of certified public accountants, FSR – Danske Revisorer.
+The financial statements of the 5 regions and the 98 municipalities as well as a large number of individual public-sector entities and recipients of public grants are audited by certified public accountants in accordance with SOR as well as ISA.
+SOR 5,6 and 7 were developed in collaboration with the organisation of certified public accountants, FSR – Danske Revisorer.